 SusInnoScience is a cutting-edge research area at JGU Mainz.

-The faculty currently has two Coordinated Research Centers and two Research Training Groups funded by the German Research Foundation (DFG).
-In the DFG Coordinated Research Centers, scientists cooperate within the framework of interdisciplinary research programs and carry out challenging, innovative and long-term research projects.
-The DFG-Research Training Groups focus on the qualification of doctoral students within the framework of thematically focused research programs and structured qualification concepts with an interdisciplinary orientation.
+The faculty currently supports two Coordinated Research Centers and two Research Training Groups funded by the German Research Foundation (DFG).
+In the Coordinated Research Centers, researchers collaborate within the framework of interdisciplinary research programs and carry out challenging, innovative, and long-term research projects.
+The Research Training Groups focus on the qualification of doctoral candidates in the framework of thematically focused research programs and interdisciplinary structured qualification concepts.

 Funding Period: from 2019 to 2029 (first and second funding period)